 Together with James Bielo (Miami University, Ohio), I run the project “Museums as Ritual Sites“.
 It aims to bring together experts from around the world to critically reflect upon Carol Duncan’s seminal book ‘Civilizing Rituals’ and provide with an update that matches the contemporary fields of museums and museum studies.
-Between 2020-2025, a project website will be regularly update, ending in 2025 with the publication of an edited volume.
+Between 2020-2025, the project website will be regularly updated with contributions.

 On ongoing basis, I research the religious and spiritual dimensions in the paintings and writings of Piet Mondrian.
 In this context, the notion of sight plays a crucial role.
 This research was awarded the inaugural Postdoctoral Award of the Jeffrey Rubinoff Sculpture Park, Hornby Island (June 2018).

 In the research project “Art Pilgrimage: Aesthetic Journeys, Transformative Tracks”, I conducted research during the Amsterdam edition of Art Stations of the Cross.
 It explored the link between art (display), religious heritage, and pilgrimage.
 The first article within the context of this project was published by the International Journal of Religious Tourism and Pilgrimage, the second by the Tijdschrift voor Nederlandse Kerkgeschiedenis (see publications page).
-A third article is still under review at the moment.
 The project was generously supported by the Sormanifonds and with a Cotter Scholarship from Gladstone’s Library.

 Throughout 2018-2019 I worked as coordinator for the international conference Religious Heritage in a Diverse Europe, organized by University of Groningen’s Centre for Religion and Heritage and the Groningen Historic Churches Foundation, in partnership with Museum Catharijneconvent, Future for Religious Heritage (Brussels), and the Jewish Cultural Quarter.